Thursday, August 21, 2025 12:13 PM IST

 Follow Us : Google News WhatsApp

-KKN Gurugram Desk | In a significant development concerning road safety in Bihar, the has announced a new rule aimed at improving the quality of and reducing accidents caused by poorly maintained roads.
-The new directive mandates that contractors leave potholes on roads will face legal action.
+KKN Gurugram Desk | In a significant development concerning road safety in Bihar, the state government has announced a new rule aimed at improving the quality of roads and reducing accidents caused by poorly maintained roads.
+The new directive mandates that contractors who leave potholes on roads will face legal action.
 The order has been issued by Animesh Kumar Parashar, the Managing Director of Bihar Urban Infrastructure Development Corporation (BUIDCo).

 Potholes on roads have long been a significant problem in Bihar, causing severe inconvenience to the public.
 Many citizens have fallen victim to accidents, with some even losing their lives due to these hazardous road conditions.
 The new rule is a response to this growing concern and aims to ensure that contractors complete their work as per the required standards and timelines.